 About a half hour before waxing, you might want to take an anti-inflammatory like ibuprofen.
 This can help in two ways: it will provide some pain relief and protect you from minor swelling.
 And if you're really concerned about pain, you can try using an over-the-counter topical numbing cream.
 Read the product info first, though, to be sure that you're not allergic to any of the numbing cream's ingredients [source: Goins].

-To learn more about waxing, visit the Web sites listed on the next page.
+To learn more about waxing, visit the Web sites listed below.